gusafr/midora-solid-ai/PLAYBOOKS/playbook-ai-integration.md

 - [ ] Purpose statement linked to Manifesto principles.
 - [ ] Data Spine contracts and lineage documented.
-- [ ] Ethical risk assessment completed with Governance Circle.
+- [ ] Ethical risk assessment completed with the Governance Circle.
 - [ ] Observability instrumentation planned and tested.
 - [ ] Human overseers trained and assigned.
 - [ ] Rollback plan defined and rehearsed.